+8 semester hours, first year, semester 2.
 Prerequisite: Biochemistry 5110 or equivalent.

 The Department of Integrative Physiology is recognized nationally and internationally for its research on the integrative physiological mechanisms of cardiovascular regulation in health and disease.
-Research models specifically investigate the regulation of coronary circulation, cardiac function and myocardial energy metabolism of healthy and diseased hearts during exercise and ischemia.
+Research models specifically investigate the regulation of coronary circulation, cardiac function and myocardial energy metabolism of healthy and diseased hearts during exercise, ischemia and hypertension.
 In addition, investigation of cardiovascular regulation during gravitational and exercise stress is performed in humans across all age groups.
 Specific emphasis is placed on investigating the integration of multiple systems.
 The department's various research projects are supported by grants from the National Institutes of Health, the American Heart Association (National and Texas affiliate) and the National Aeronautics and Space Administration.